ForeScout Technologies filed confidentially for IPO

 A “unicorn,” ForeScout’s last private round valued the company at $1 billion.
 The company says they have raised over $158 million since it was founded in 2000.
 Investors include Accel Partners, Meritech Capital Partners and Pitango Venture Capital.

 The company helps enterprise and government customers identify and manage the myriad devices connected to their networks.
-Their revenue for fiscal 2015 was $125 million and the company says it has grown its revenue by more than 250% over the last two years under the leadership of CEO Michael DeCesare.
+Their revenue for fiscal 2015 was $126 million and the company says it has seen strong growth under the leadership of CEO Michael DeCesare.

 By detecting and monitoring devices connected to their networks, companies can be aware of intrusions into their networks and stop them more quickly.
 ForeScout also helps automate response to security incidents and ensure legal compliance.